arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 1

-One of the main differences between a microcontroller and a computer is you can program a computer by typing a program into it through an _integrated development environment (IDE)_—a tool that combines all your development tools under a common interface—and running it directly, but you can't type a program directly into a microcontroller.
-Instead, we need to use some sort of intermediary—in this case we will use our computer and an IDE, Thonny, to program the Pico with a Python interpreter and then the IDE to interact with the Pico from the computer.
+One of the main differences between a microcontroller and a computer is you can program a computer by typing a program into it through an _integrated development environment (IDE)_ï¿½a tool that combines all your development tools under a common interfaceï¿½and running it directly, but you can't type a program directly into a microcontroller.
+Instead, we need to use some sort of intermediaryï¿½in this case we will use our computer and an IDE, Thonny, to program the Pico with a Python interpreter and then the IDE to interact with the Pico from the computer.

-Thonny can be downloaded from **<https://thonny.org/>**— install the latest version available.
+Thonny can be downloaded from **<https://thonny.org/>**ï¿½ install the latest version available.
 Thonny will work on Windows, Mac, Linux, or even on a standard Raspberry Pi.

 ![007_01](/images/007_01.png)